apache/nuttx/configs/lpc4330-xplorer/README.txt

   nsh:
   ----
     This configuration is the NuttShell (NSH) example at examples/nsh/.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    By default, this project assumes that you are executing directly from SRAM.
+    2. By default, this project assumes that you are executing directly from SRAM.

          CONFIG_LPC43_BOOT_SRAM=y       : Executing in SRAM
          CONFIG_LPC43_CODEREDW=y        : Code Red under Windows

-    To execute from SPIFI, you would need to set:
+    3. To execute from SPIFI, you would need to set:

          CONFIG_LPC43_BOOT_SPIFI=y      : Executing from SPIFI
          CONFIG_RAM_SIZE=(128*1024)     : SRAM Bank0 size
          CONFIG_RAM_START=0x10000000    : SRAM Bank0 base address
          CONFIG_SPIFI_OFFSET=(512*1024) : SPIFI file system offset

        CONFIG_MM_REGIONS should also be increased if you want to other SRAM banks to the memory pool.

-    This configuration has some special options that can be used to create a block device on the SPIFI FLASH.
-NOTE:  CONFIG_LPC43_SPIFI=y must also be defined to enable SPIFI setup support:
+    4. This configuration an also be used create a block device on the SPIFI FLASH.
+CONFIG_LPC43_SPIFI=y must also be defined to enable SPIFI setup
+       support:

        SPIFI device geometry:

          CONFIG_SPIFI_OFFSET - Offset the beginning of the block driver this many bytes into the device address space.
 This offset must be an exact multiple of the erase block size (CONFIG_SPIFI_BLKSIZE).
 Default 0.
          CONFIG_SPIFI_BLKSIZE - The size of one device erase block.
 If not defined then the driver will try to determine the correct erase block size by examining that data returned from spifi_initialize (which sometimes seems bad).

        Other SPIFI options

          CONFIG_SPIFI_SECTOR512 - If defined, then the driver will report a more FAT friendly 512 byte sector size and will manage the read-modify-write operations on the larger erase block.
          CONFIG_SPIFI_READONLY - Define to support only read-only operations.
          CONFIG_SPIFI_LIBRARY - Don't use the LPC43xx ROM routines but, instead, use an external library implementation of the SPIFI interface.
          CONFIG_SPIFI_VERIFY - Verify all spifi_program() operations by reading
            from the SPI address space after each write.
          CONFIG_DEBUG_SPIFI_DUMP - Debug option to dump read/write buffers.
 You
            probably do not want to enable this unless you want to dig through a *lot* of debug output!
 Also required CONFIG_DEBUG, CONFIG_DEBUG_VERBOSE, and CONFIG_DEBUG_FS,

-    In my experience, there were some missing function pointers in the LPC43xx SPIFI ROM routines and the SPIFI configuration could only be built with CONFIG_SPIFI_LIBRARY=y.
+    5. In my experience, there were some missing function pointers in the LPC43xx SPIFI ROM routines and the SPIFI configuration could only be built with CONFIG_SPIFI_LIBRARY=y.
 The SPIFI library is proprietary and cannot be provided within NuttX open source repository; SPIFI library binaries can be found on the lpcware.com website.
 In this build sceneario, you must also provide the patch to the external SPIFI library be defining the make variable EXTRA_LIBS in the top-level Make.defs file.
 Good luck!